Chapter 1: "I dreamed I was a butterfly…"

 "You were in the Midnight Channel a lot longer than I was," said Naoto, "Do you remember any Shadows that had wings, were gray, and had no face?
 With claws like lobsters?"

-"Hmm…" Yukiko scowled, "Lobster claws, wings, gray, no face…I saw a lot of strange creatures, but nothing like the one you described.
+"Hmm…" Chie scowled as she and Naoto sat down next to Yukiko.
+"Lobster claws, wings, gray, no face…I saw a lot of strange creatures, but nothing like the one you described.
 Maybe I wasn't paying attention to detail, though.
-You should ask Chie, or our 'fearless leader', whenever he shows up online,"
+Does that sound familiar to you, Yukiko?"

 "Lately, yes," Naoto admitted.